Sarasota metropolitan area: Largest cities

 The following is a list of the five largest cities in the Sarasota metropolitan area as ranked by population.

 Other cities and towns

 Census designated places

 The following is a list of census-designated places (CDPs) ranked by population.
 CDPs in the combined statistical area are included.

 Climate

-The Sarasota metropolitan area, like most of Florida, is located in the humid subtropical zone (Köppen climate classification: Cfa), closely bordering on a tropical climate like Southern Florida.
-There are hot, humid summers with frequent afternoon thunderstorms and relatively drier and mild winters.
+The Sarasota metropolitan area, like most of Florida, is located in the humid subtropical zone (Köppen climate classification: Cfa), closely bordering on a tropical climate like Southern Florida, characterized by hot, humid summers with frequent afternoon thunderstorms, and relatively drier and mild winters.